RemcoSlijkhuis/EHExtractor/README.md

 - Go to the Script Manager (Window/Script Manager) and open the folder "C++".
 - Run "EHExtractorScript.java" by double-clicking on it or selecting it and clicking the green play button.
 The analyzer output will be written to the log file and to the Ghidra console.

-<sup>2</sup><span style="font-size:0.75em;"> Once Ghidra has started, the minimum log level and output file location can be changed in Eclipse without having to restart Ghidra; the changed settings will be used the next time the script is run.</span>
+<sup>2 Once Ghidra has started, the options can be changed in Eclipse without having to restart Ghidra; the changed settings will be used the next time the script is run.</sup><br>

-<sup>3</sup><span style="font-size:0.75em;"> Unlike the analyzer version of EHExtractor, the script version will execute the "Shared Return Calls" functionality.</span>
+<sup>3 Unlike the analyzer version of EHExtractor, the script version will execute the "Shared Return Calls" functionality.</sup>

 ## Options